Now to "sexy" this post up! I give you...the hardware!

 To create a database and grant your users permissions on it, issue the following command.
 Note, the semi-colons (;) at the end of the lines are crucial for ending the commands.
 Your command should look like this:

-grant all on lollipop.* to 'foreman' identified by '5t1ck';
+create database lollipop; grant all on lollipop.* to 'foreman' identified by '5t1ck';

 In the example above, lollipop is the name of the database, foreman is the username, and 5t1ck password.
 Note that database user names and passwords are only used by scripts connecting to the database, and that database user account names need not (and perhaps should not) represent actual user accounts on the system.